kipyegonline/lakeview-gatsby/README.md

 ## Hitches

-The following pages hae an issue in development and production Header.jsx,contactus.jsx,about.jsx,academy.jsx and Layout.jsx
+The following pages hae an issue in development and production Header.jsx,contactus.jsx,about.jsx (2),academy.jsx and Layout.jsx

-The problem is development environmemt doesn't support `globalThis` while prod supports it...so it shuld be removed on development then added when ready to build..headache!
+The problem is development environmemt doesn't support `globalThis` while prod supports it...so it shuld be removed on development then added when ready to build..headache!... :)

 ## Buildin